xrr-233/CityHack22-Project-Submission/README.md

 + **Predicted Y Values file is in the home folder**

+We use the recurrent neural network, to be more specific, GRU to handle the time-series data.
+In addition, our final prediction is the emsemble of the autoML and our home_made model, which make our model more accurate.

   ![model](static/model.png)

 ## 3 Most Impactful Features of the Project (with Screenshot and Short Description (150 words))